 Why is it important to find a great mentor?

-The vast majority of mentees find their mentors within the same organization they work for (61 percent, according to Olivet Nazarene University).
+The vast majority of mentees find their mentors within the same organization they work for.
 It makes sense to partner with someone who you can easily meet up with, ask questions, and get help on specific tasks.

 However, finding high-quality mentors with the characteristics right for you can be a challenge.
 Quality should always be prioritized over proximity.